 - Pain in your shoulder, neck, or rectum

-One cause of an ectopic pregnancy is a damaged fallopian tube that doesn't let a fertilized egg into your uterus, so it implants in the fallopian tube or somewhere else.
+You may never know why you have an ectopic pregnancy.
+One cause could be a damaged fallopian tube.
+It could prevent the fertilized egg from getting into your uterus, leaving it to implant in the fallopian tube or somewhere else.

 - History of ectopic pregnancy

-- Unsuccessful tubal ligation (surgical sterilization) or tubal ligation reversal
+- Unsuccessful tubal ligation or tubal ligation reversal

 - Use of fertility drugs